JBreeya/ProjectX/README.md

-# Project Description: Stock Information Web App 📈🌐
+# Project X - Stock Information Web App 📈🌐

 #### Objective:
 The Stock Information Web App aims to provide users with real-time stock prices and support/resistance levels for selected companies on a specified date.
 Users can input a date, and the app fetches and displays relevant stock information.